auth0/angular2-jwt/README.md

     );

-  // Pass it after the body in a POST request this.authHttp.post('http://example.com/api/thing', 'post body', { headers: myHeader} )
+  // Pass it after the body in a POST request this.authHttp.post('http://example.com/api/thing', 'post body', { headers: myHeader })
     .subscribe(
       data => this.thing = data,
       err => console.log(error),